 The first job is a momentous and memorable event in one’s life.
-Tons of preparation and scores of interviews later, one steps out of college and moves into the adult world of work.
 I believe any challenge becomes easier to face with the right preparation and correct information.
 How many times have we exclaimed in realisation, “I wish someone had told me that before!”
 Students who have lived through carefree college days find hard to project professional etiquette during their campus interviews.
 And given the meagre scope of preparing a student for professional life in our academics, there is enough and more to be learnt.

 Here are 10 quick and useful tips for students who are at the threshold of their professional life.
 These little things are often ignored but make a great impact.
 God is in the details so we better watch out for them

 1. Enunciate your name.
 I cant remember the number of times I’ve had to ask a candidate to say his or her name again since I did not get it the first time